Were homeless people told to move to the Beverly Hills area?

-The encampment has sprouted up in recent days along San Vicente Boulevard near the upscale Beverly Center shopping mall, to the outrage of residents and business owners in this affluent area.
+The encampment has sprouted up in recent days along San Vicente Boulevard near the upscale Beverly Center shopping mall, to the outrage of residents and business owners in the affluent area.

 “They’re fighting at all hours of the day.
 They’re doing drugs.
 They’re selling drugs.
-It’s out of control,” one Beverly Grove resident told us.
+It’s out of control,” one Beverly Grove resident, who declined to be identified, told KTLA.
 “We pay so much in property tax and so much in income tax, it is not fair for us to live like this.”

+Several days ago, residents reported a woman, who they believed was intoxicated, lying naked on an abandoned couch.

 James Boss, who has been homeless for over a decade, told KTLA that he relocated to the area at the urging of law enforcement officers.